top of page

 A producer once mentioned to me that "accessibility is just a budget item."

 That stuck with me.
-I felt like that statement really reflects the mindset of producers in my generation.
-I've had a long career in live TV production, and I'm ashamed to admit that I rarely gave a thought to the accessibility of what I was working on.
+I feel like that statement really reflects the mindset of producers in my generation.
+I've had a long career in live TV production, and I'm ashamed to admit that I rarely gave a thought to the accessibility of what we were producing.
 The only time we mentioned the word "captioning" was if there was a problem with our live captioning feed.
 I never actually watched the captioning to see if the quality was any good, or how long the lag time was.
 No one did, actually.
 Audio description was even further from our collective minds.

 Fast forward to today.
 I've spent the past 6 years working and learning in the accessible media space, so I'm constantly aware of the accessibility of all types of content.